SAP-samples/btp-fiori-helloworld/docs/hellofiori/3_develop/3_6_log_debug.md

 3. You need to add the [sap/base/Log](https://sapui5.hana.ondemand.com/sdk/#api/module:sap/base/Log) API to your webapp in order to use write logs to the console.

     - Add `"sap/base/Log"` to `sap.ui.define`
-    - Add `Log` as additional function parameter and
+    - Add `Log` as an additional function parameter and
     - Add an example for each **Log Severity**

    ```JavaScript